GoogleCloudPlatform/professional-services/README.md

 * [Dataflow Template Pipelines](https://github.com/GoogleCloudPlatform/DataflowTemplates) - Pre-implemented Dataflow template pipelines for solving common data tasks on Google Cloud Platform.
 * [Data Generator](examples/dataflow-data-generator) - Generate random data with a custom schema at scale for integration tests or demos.
 * [Dataflow Streaming Benchmark](examples/dataflow-streaming-benchmark) - Utility to publish randomized fake JSON messages to a Cloud Pub/Sub topic at a configured QPS.
+* [Dataproc Persistent History Server for Ephemeral Clusters](examples/dataproc-persisten-history-server) - Example of writing logs from an ephemeral cluster to GCS and using a separate single node cluster to look at Spark and YARN History UIs.
 * [DLP API Examples](examples/dlp) - Examples of the DLP API usage.
 * [Home Appliance Status Monitoring from Smart Power Readings](examples/e2e-home-appliance-status-monitoring) - An end-to-end demo system featuring a suite of Google Cloud Platform products such as IoT Core, ML Engine, BigQuery, etc.
 * [IoT Nirvana](examples/iot-nirvana) - An end-to-end Internet of Things architecture running on Google Cloud Platform.